haleanana/a-simple-card-game/README.md

 ### Special Mention:

-- Estefi, Hines, Craig & Keitel for helping me test the game extensively and reporting any buys they find.
+- Estefi, Hines, Craig & Keitel for helping me test the game extensively and reporting any bugs they find.
 - Mentor Femi Medale for his suggestions to help improve my over all website.

 ### Disclaimer: